What’s on this weekend in Sooke - Sooke News Mirror

 Are you looking for something fun to do this weekend?
 We’ve got you covered.

-ART SHOW – The Gallery by Sooke Arts Council presents Mélange, an art show and sale by Francine Boucher, until Feb.
-21. The gallery is open Wednesday to Sunday, 11 a.m. to 4 p.m., and is located at 6596 Sooke Rd.
+3. ART SHOW – The Gallery by Sooke Arts Council presents an art show and sale to the Edge of Abstraction until March 21.
+The gallery is open Wednesday to Sunday, 11 a.m. to 4 p.m., and is located at 6596 Sooke Rd.

 Details: sookearts.com